Carabinieri: Weapons

-FN Minimi light machine gun (supplied to the 1st Carabinieri Parachute Regiment Tuscania, 7th Regiment "Trentino-Alto Adige" and 13th Regiment "Friuli Venezia Giulia").

 Vehicles and equipment

 Until very recently the Italian police (including the Carabinieri) operated only Italian-made vehicles, but that changed with the introduction of Land Rover Defenders and Subarus into service.
 Normal Carabinieri patrol vehicles are dark blue with a white roof, with a red stripe along the side.
 Carabinieri license plates begin with "CC" or previously with "EI" (formerly Esercito Italiano, Italian Army), and a Carabinieri car is traditionally called a Gazzella (gazelle).
 Small or medium-sized cars are used for ordinary patrol work, with larger and more powerful vehicles being used for emergency response, highway patrol, and special services.
 The vehicles of the Carabinieri military police and mobile units are painted in NATO camouflage scheme as done with the other Italian Armed Forces vehicles.